 - Your target market (e.g. age makes a big difference to how people read).

 - Print or digital media (fonts don’t behave the same on-screen as in print).

-- Cultural background of your intended audience.
+- Cultural background of your target audience.

-3. Layout & Typesetting:
+3. Layout & Typesetting

 The layout stage is all about taking the agreed elements of your design and putting them together on the page.
 The typography, illustrations, photos, charts and tables are all put into a grid system.